crowdagger/caribon/README.md

 This software uses (rust bindings to) the
 [C Stemming library](http://snowball.tartarus.org/dist/libstemmer_c.tgz)
 written by Dr Martin Porter, licensed under the BSD License.

+It also uses the [Rust implementation](https://crates.io/crates/edit-distance) of Levenshtein distance written by Florian Ebelling, licensed under the Apache 2.0 License.

 ToDo
 ====